jcaughlin/jcaughlin.github.io/README.md

     ```
     This creates a directory in your themes folder
 * To add a prebuilt theme
-    - To install Soho as your default theme, first install this repository in the `themes/` directory:
+    - To install Soho or any other prebuilt theme as yout default theme:

     $ git submodule add themes/https://github.com/alexandrevicenzi/soho.git

+    $ git submodule add themes/location.of.remote

 Regardless of whether you build a theme or use a new one, to bootstrap it to your project update your `config.toml`:
 ```
     theme = "soho"